 If you are recording longer video clips (short videos on your cell phone or full sessions with a video camera) we encourage you to upload content to YouTube.

-Correct it to Please also share your photo and video content with us at communications@iapb.org which can be included in our WSD2021 social media.
+Please also share your photo and video content with us at communications@iapb.org which we can included in our WSD2021 social media.

 You can also broadcast events live on a range of social media channels.

 e-Mail signature